 Includes resources on the signs and symptoms of neglect, physical abuse, sexual abuse, and emotional abuse.

-Discusses characteristics of parents or caregivers, children, families, and communities that increase risk of abuse or neglect or promote safe and supportive families and resilience in children.
+Discusses characteristics of parents or caregivers, children, families, and communities associated with increased risk of child abuse or neglect.

 Identifies the characteristics of perpetrators, including those who commit certain types of abuse.